anirudhs001/ardu-display/README.md

 -------

 ![pic](./pics/vga_test.jpg)
-*a dummy screen showing alphabets as characters*
+*a dummy screen showing alphabets as characters.
+I forgot to record the normal sprites in action :(*

 Make new games: